9 Tips for School Readiness

 1. Sense of Balance

 A well-developed sense of balance will help your child to listen, sit up straight, focus and pay attention, listen, sit still and take their eyes away from the horizon to read a page of text.
-Reading difficulties, such as dyslexia, are often linked to immaturities in the sense of balance.
+Reading difficulties, such as dyslexia, and ADHD-type behaviours, are often linked to immaturities in the sense of balance.

 1. Sense of Vision